 The smell of spiced herbs mingles with the sweet penetrating perfume of orange blossoms when I am leaving my hotel in the early morning.
 Traffic in Finike is busy with the Saturday market and the road works as I drive between houses and shops till the sign “Uçumlar, Güle, güle” waves me out.
 This turns out to be a last greeting from civilization as settlements suddenly become sparse.
 The road winds between steep green mountains richly covered with thick pine trees.
 I am all eyes for this is Alexander-country (at least for me!), a majestic and commanding landscape with high peaks crowned with snow.
 It is a little hazy, not exactly ideal for taking pictures but my memory will record all the details.
 The road is twisting and climbing ever higher.
 Here and there, I catch a glimpse of houses and rows of trees, squeezed between plastic greenhouses that grow smaller at each turn.
 What a land!
 The road is well maintained.
 This is not as obvious as it sounds for, although this is a centuries-old connection between Finike and Elmali, it has been improved only in the recent decennia – lucky me!

 I’m deeply impressed by what I see.
 Such a big city!
-It is indeed worth to be called the Delphi of Turkey, so wonderfully well preserved and excavated - a real jewel with many streets and staircases still intact, two Agoras, remains of temples and private Roman houses with mosaics, Basilicas, and cisterns.
+It is so wonderfully well preserved and excavated - a real gem with many streets and staircases still intact, two Agoras, remains of temples and private Roman houses with mosaics, Basilicas, and cisterns.
 I feel like a kid in a toy store, I want to see it all at once!
 Where shall I start?
 I decide to climb uphill to the two Agoras and adjacent buildings, as at this time of day it is still cool.
 To my surprise, there is a billboard with a map of Arykanda and another one with a list of the buildings pointing me in the right direction.
 These buildings are numbered and referenced on the map and they match the copy of the map I took with me from Cevdet Bayburtluoğlu’s book on Lycia – well, no wonder for he is the archeologist responsible for these excavations!